senacor/BankingInTheCloud-Fineract/README.md

 2. Check if all core services are running correctly.
 Check the command line output upon startup.

 #### Resetting the databases if something goes wrong
 Important: Be sure to execute the requests in the right order!
 If you execute the requests that gives you the initial password (request "03.2 Create Identity Service for Tenant") twice you will not be able to retrieve the initial password again (due to the implementation of the identity service).
-If that happens - the variable antonyUserPassword is empty (undefined) - then you have to remove the relevant entries from the databases.
+If that happens the variable antonyUserPassword is empty (undefined) and you will not be able to sign in antony and change has password (03.3, 03.4).

+You have to remove the relevant entries from the databases.
 Since this is rather complicated to do by hand we recommend that you just reset the databases and start again.

 The easiest way to reset the databases is to remove the containers ```cassandra``` and ```mariadb```.
 You can use the following command to retrieve the list of containers including their IDs (first column):